sunarya-thito/NodeFlow/CONTRIBUTING.md

 ### Internal
 This is the main sub-module that handles how the software works.
 It basically contains everything that makes the software runs.
-### Launcher
-Launcher module help the software to run by loading its dependencies and wrap them as an executable.
 ### Library
 This sub-module provides functional and useful utilities.
 This sub-module contains everything the software need to make it run.